 When you’re pregnant, you take extra precautionary measures to ensure your health is in top shape to best protect your unborn child.
 You may be familiar with the everyday products you should avoid while pregnant, including hair dyes and various chemicals.
-But did you know that sound can significantly impact your health while pregnant, too?
+But did you know sound can significantly impact your health during pregnancy, too?

 How Loud Noises Impact the Mother

-Any individual should strive to eliminate as much stress as possible from their life.
+Anyone should strive to eliminate as much stress as possible from their life.
 For a pregnant woman, this necessity is even more significant because stress can impact both herself and the child she carries.
-One of the potentially negative side effects of loud noise is the formation of stress.
-Whenever necessary, a pregnant woman should strive to reduce the impact of loud sounds she experiences during pregnancy to avoid unnecessary tension and anxiety.
+Stress is one of the potentially adverse side effects of loud noise.
+Whenever possible, a pregnant woman should reduce the impact of loud sounds she experiences during pregnancy to avoid unnecessary tension and anxiety.

 Loud noises during pregnancy can also lead to an increased risk of hypertension and gastrointestinal upsets.
 For many, these symptoms are a byproduct of the stress women experience during moments of intense sound production.